0xZDH/redirect.rules/README.md

                         Pass in one or more data sources and/or specific IP/Host/User-Agent's to exclude.
 Run the `--exclude-
                         list` command to list all data source keywords that can be used.
-Keywords and explicity strings are space delimited.
-Example Usage: --exclude agents radb
+Keywords and explicit strings should be space delimited.
+Example Usage: --exclude agents radb 35.0.0.0/8
-                        35.0.0.0/8
   --exclude-file EXCLUDE_FILE
                         File containing items/group keywords to exclude (line